SeleniumHQ/www.seleniumhq.org/src/main/rst/06_test_design_considerations.rst

 of a portal) then this safe method technique should not be used.

-UI Mapping
+User Interface Mapping
 ----------

-A UI Map is a mechanism that stores all the locators for a test suite in one place for easy modification when identifiers or paths to UI elements change in the AUT.
+A User Interface (UI) Map is a mechanism that stores all the locators for a test suite in one place for easy modification when identifiers or paths to UI elements change in the application under test (AUT).
 The test script then uses the UI Map for locating the elements to be tested.
 Basically, a UI map is a repository of test script objects that correspond to UI elements of the application being tested.